deciob/writings/README.md

 ## Title (TODO)

 I have recently been working at a [simple visualization](http://wcmc.io/map), where some circles, generated in d3 and representing ip addresses, are layered out on Google Maps.
 It turned out that using d3 made it surprisingly easy to handle the user-driven visualization changes.
-To some surprise because I have never considered myself a d3 expert and, as many others, I often struggled to understand and use it the right way.
+I have never considered myself a d3 expert and, as many others, I often struggled to understand and use it the right way.

 To give an idea about how things can go bad, some time ago I found myself writing code like [this](https://github.com/deciob/data-story/blob/master/app/controllers/viz/bar_base.coffee):